 When it comes to shopping for car insurance, you’ve got options.
-The good news is, these options and add-ons give you the flexibility to get protection that best suits your specific needs.
+The good news is, these options and add-ons give you the flexibility to get the protection that best suits your specific needs.
 But for many, it’s that picking and choosing stage that can be a challenge — so we’re here to make it a little easier for you.

 In addition to your mandatory car insurance coverages, there are a wide range of optional coverages available (like rental vehicle coverage and roadside assistance, for example).
 For simplicity’s sake, let’s focus on the ones that are designed to cover physical damage to your vehicle.